influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.36/guides/sql.md

     chmod +x air-sensor-data.rb
     ```

 4. Start the generator.
-Specify your organization, bucket, and authorization token.
+Specify your database.
-  _For information about retrieving your token, see [View tokens](/v2.0/security/tokens/view-tokens/)._

     ```
-    ./air-sensor-data.rb -o your-org -b your-bucket -t YOURAUTHTOKEN
+    ./air-sensor-data.rb -d database-name
     ```

     The generator begins to write data to InfluxDB and will continue until stopped.